mathiasbh/fluent-python/chap3.md

 - What is hashable
   - An object is hashable if it has a hash code which never changes during its lifetime (needs `__hash__()` method)
   - And can be compared to other objects (needs an `__eq__()` method)
-  - Hashable objects which compare equal must have same hash code
+  - Hashable objects which cvompare equal must have same hash code
-  - Hashing converts input data (string, file, object, ...) into fixed-size string of bytes
+  - Hashing conserts input data (string, file, object, ...) into fixed-size string of bytes
   - Common use in security is password storage.
   - A tuple is hashable only if all its items are hashable